Label: Lemon Records

 2. Printed cover featuring a poor reproduction of George playing guitar, titled GET BACK and, on back, the drawing of a Lemon and track listing; same label as 1 or blank label.

 1971.
 The two versions of the conterfeited Lemon records were in turn counterfeited by another company, who even cared to reproduce the LRS-123 matrix number.
-These versions had blank label and printed covers reproducing the LRS-123 records, and might have been pressed in Europe.
+These versions had blank label and printed covers reproducing the LRS-123 records.
 The record has no track separation and a lower quality.

 Matrix of the counterfeited LRS-123 record

 INTEREST.
 A counterfeit of a counterfeited copy of the Lemon Record...
-Almost uninteresting. *
+But historically important and rare. ***

 INTEREST.
-This is a rare rubber-stamped record, quite interesting for completists. ***
+This is a rare rubber-stamped record, quite interesting for collectors. ****

 The record rubber-stamped GET BACK by Yoow Record is a different release, and has its own entry.